-Shell chose the Databricks Unified Data Analytics Platform as one of the key tools within the Shell.ai Platform.
-Databricks provides Shell’s data team with a scalable, fully managed platform that unifies their entire data analytics lifecycle.
+Shell chose the Databricks Lakehouse Platform as one of the key tools within the Shell.ai Platform.
+Databricks provides Shell’s data team with a scalable, fully managed platform that unifies all their data, analytics and AI workloads.
 The interactive workspace has not only democratized access to data but has fostered cross-team collaboration across data engineering, data science and the analyst team.

 “Shell has been undergoing a digital transformation as part of our ambition to deliver more and cleaner energy solutions.
 As part of this, we have been investing heavily in our data lake architecture.
 Our ambition has been to enable our data teams to rapidly query our massive datasets in the simplest possible way.
 The ability to execute rapid queries on petabyte scale datasets using standard BI tools is a game changer for us.
 Our co-innovation approach with Databricks has allowed us to influence the product roadmap and we are excited to see this come to market,” said Dan.

 This low barrier of entry has opened up analytics beyond machine learning, including business intelligence and reporting.
 In fact, Shell’s focus on data and analytics has enabled over 250 data analysts (or citizen data scientists), and 800 citizen data scientists to be more productive with all the data available to them.

 Shell’s CoE is now able to explore and deploy new data-driven solutions focused on improving supply chain operations as well as unlocking high-valued use cases that bring to life differentiated capabilities for their customers and their own businesses.